Support

 If you're having trouble connecting to your Umbrel, start with Connecting to your Umbrel for the basics.
 This article covers deeper network issues.

-Sometimes your Umbrel's hostname can change after a restart or update — for example, umbrel.local may become umbrel-2.local.
-This happens when your network still has a stale record of the old hostname.
+Sometimes your Umbrel's .local address can change after a restart or update — for example, umbrel.local may become umbrel-2.local.
+This can happen when your network still has a stale record for the old address.
 Restarting your Umbrel or your router can help clear it.

 You can always use your Umbrel's IP address instead.
 See finding your IP address below.